Apple iPhone vs Samsung Galaxy mobile phones

 We examine everything, including processor speed, screen and camera quality, battery life and call quality.

 Our tests are unique.
 For example, when testing how quick each phone is, we don't just use the industry-standard speed tests, but we also rate what it's like in everyday use.
-Our testers assess whether the phone is sluggish when swiping through menus and how quickly it opens web pages.
-All of these factors enable us to generate our star ratings and give each and every phone a score.
+Our testers assess whether the phone is sluggish when swiping through menus and how quickly it opens webpages.
+All these factors enable us to generate our star ratings and give every phone a score.

-We know a thing or two about mobiles phones after testing over 100 of them.
+We know a thing or two about mobiles phones after testing more than 100.
 Head to our mobile phone reviews to find the perfect model for you.